Documentation Index

 3. Go to the HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\LanmanServer\Parameters path.

-4. Right-click Registry Editor window and click New > DWORD (32-bit) Value in order.
+4. Right-click Registry Editor window and navigate to New > DWORD (32-bit) Value.

 • Add AutoShareWks in the same way.